mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 ![Cosmos DB Creation Form](./resources/assets/create-cosmosdb-formfill.png)

 In our case, select the ID you'd like, subject to the constraints that it needs to be lowercase letters, numbers, or dashes.
-We will be using the Document DB SDK and not Mongo, so select `SQL` as the  API.
+We will be using the SQL API so we can create a document database that is queryable using SQL syntax, so select `SQL` as the  API.
 Let's use the same Resource Group as we used for our previous steps, and the same location, select _Pin to dashboard_ to make sure we keep track of it and it's easy to get back to, and hit Create.

 **Modifying `settings.json`, part three**